How do consultants help?

 How long do consultants have to prepare for an activity?

-Consultants will be invited to participate in an activity 5 and 12 weeks prior to an event.
+Consultants will be invited to participate in an activity five to 12 weeks prior to an event.
 This time frame varies by country and activity, based on when training dates are confirmed with in-country partners.

 Will I have an opportunity to sightsee?